 Strategies to Use Life Insurance for Retirement

-Life and Financial Product Specialist, Enrique Torres, shares strategies to use life insurance for retirement.
-Specifically, permanent life insurance and how it can complement your client’s retirement planning.
+Life and Financial Product Specialist Enrique Torres shares strategies for using life insurance for retirement with permanent life insurance and how it can complement your client’s retirement planning.
 Most clients think of saving money for retirement in either an employer-provided 401K retirement plan or individually through an IRA (Individual Retirement Account) or even through annuities.
 Another tool in the retirement-planning toolbox is cash-value life insurance, the most common form of Permanent Life Insurance.
-Under Permanent Life are categories such as Whole Life or Universal Life, (i.e Indexed Universal Life.)
+Under Permanent Life are categories: Whole Life or Universal Life (Indexed Universal Life.)
 In this video, Enrique discusses these permanent life options and how they can positively impact a retirement portfolio.

 Universal Life vs Whole Life